P-H-C/phc-winner-argon2/README.md

 hashing and password-based key derivation, but it is slower as it makes more passes over the memory to protect from tradeoff attacks.
-Argon2id is a hybrid of Argon2i and Argon2d, using a combination of data-depending and data-independant memory accesses, which gives some of Argon2i's resistance to side-channel cache timing attacks and much of Argon2d's resistance to GPU cracking attacks.
+Argon2id is a hybrid of Argon2i and Argon2d, using a combination of data-depending and data-independent memory accesses, which gives some of Argon2i's resistance to side-channel cache timing attacks and much of Argon2d's resistance to GPU cracking attacks.